jvanengers/woolsocks-extension/source-submission/README.md

 **Extension not detecting merchant:**
 - Ensure you're on a supported merchant site
-- Check that auto-activation is enabled in settings
 - Try refreshing the page
 - Check browser console for errors